 Elwood “Woody” Norris

-Devoid of a woofer and tweeter, Norris’ HSS system consists of an emitter measuring as little as one-sixteenth of an inch thick, digital processor and amplfier.
+Devoid of a woofer and tweeter, Norris’ HyperSonic Sound (HSS®) system consists of an emitter measuring as little as one-sixteenth of an inch thick, digital processor and amplfier.
 Designed to control the direction of sound emitted, HSS is focused like a laser beam.
 When aimed directly at a listener it has the effect of wearing headphones, almost like a voice inside one’s head.
 It projects high-frequency sound in the air, which produces ultrasonic waves that can also be made to bounce off walls or other objects, unlike conventional speakers which are larger and typically require a box.
 The sound is clearer and remains at the same level for all listeners over great distances, since it does not radiate in all directions like a conventional speaker.
-HSS is already being used for targeted messaging and capturing customer attention with sound, with additional applications targeted for the future, such as surround sound in home theaters.
+HSS has been used for targeted messaging and capturing customer attention with sound, with additional applications targeted for the future, such as surround sound in home theaters.
 A side benefit of HSS is that people can move aside from the sound beam if they don’t want to listen.

 Another invention by Norris is Flashback® the first handheld recording and playback device that eliminated audio-tape.
 It uses non-volatile flash memory and is totally solid state—no moving parts.